MeGysssTaa/ReflexIssueTracker/.github/ISSUE_TEMPLATE.md

 ## Misdetection report
 ### Erase everything written below if this is not a bypass or a false positive report

+By reporting a false positive, I confirm that I have entirely read and understood the contents of [the False Positives article](https://goo.gl/R93HQy) on this issue tracker, and that I will follow everything stated there.

 **DESCRIPTION**

 What do you need to do to reproduce the false positive (only for FP report)